bilsiq/comp723-text-mining/report.md

 ## Explanation of Results
 In this study we mainly focused on building the best classifier to correctly classify emails as spam or ham (legitimate) emails.
-Looking at the problem, we wanted to create a classifier that will have a very less likelihood of misclassify ham (legitimate) emails as spam.
-In saying that, our main goal for finding the best classifier was having the best precision metric.
+Looking at the problem, we wanted to create a classifier that will have a very less likelihood of misclassifying  ham (legitimate) emails as spam.
+In saying that, our main goal for finding the best classifier was having the highest precision metric.

 In our case precision of the classifier was more significant of a metric than accuracy and recall.
+The reason we chose to focus on getting a high precision is because, in the case of misclassifying an email to be ham instead of spam it wont risk putting ham email into spam folder

 The best classifier we found was the decision tree classifier with method one of splitting.
 Due to the fact, it scored the